Tech-for-good tool launched in COVID-19 response - now available free for faith-based and non-profit organizations

 In partnership with Disaster Tech, World Hope International has designed and is providing a free web-based tool to help organizations help their members and communities to safely and securely post and respond to requests for support.

-/EIN News/ -- Washington, D.C., March 31, 2020 (GLOBE NEWSWIRE) -- World Hope International has responded to the COVID-19 pandemic by developing a unique web-based platform called Get-Support in partnership with veteran-owned technology firm, Disaster Tech.
+/EIN News/ -- Moncton, New Brunswick, April 01, 2020 (GLOBE NEWSWIRE) -- World Hope International has responded to the COVID-19 pandemic by developing a unique web-based platform called Get-Support in partnership with veteran-owned technology firm, Disaster Tech.

 The Get-Support tool will provide faith-based and other non-profit organizations with the ability to quickly, securely, and safely respond to needs from those who are facing enforced or voluntary quarantine.
 Each organization will have its own universe within the platform, where users can submit and respond to requests for assistance from others in their community.
 Get-Support will take as much workload as possible off community leaders, removing the “middle man” challenge and automating the process.
 It not only helps community members safely and successfully help each other, but it empowers community leaders to maintain their focus on ministering to those in need rather than attending to spreadsheets and other traditional administrative tools as requests for support build and volunteers ask how they can help.
 Translations of the user guide have been made possible through the Translator Interpreter Program (TIP) of the Cornell University Public Service Center.